 In cases such as this, you can still claim compensation for an accident involving a stolen vehicle even though there is not an opposing insurance company to claim from.
+But what else could you learn about stolen car accident claims?
 This guide aims to explain what to do if you are hit by an uninsured or untraced driver so that you can still gain access to the compensation you are entitled to.
 If you have been hit by a stolen car or a stolen car hit my parked car, then with the help of a legal expert, you can still file a claim for compensation.

-Hit and run by a stolen car cases are unfortunately not uncommon and if you are wondering “if my car is stolen and in an accident am I liable UK? ” then this guide will help explain the answers.
-You would not be liable for any compensation claims if you were not the driver, they claim would be filed against the Motors Insurance Bureau just as it would if you were filing any other compensation claims for road accidents involving stolen vehicles.
+Hit and run by stolen car cases are unfortunately not uncommon and if you are wondering “if my car is stolen and in an accident am I liable in the UK? ” then this guide will help explain the answers.
+You would not be liable for any compensation claims if you were not the driver, the claim would be filed against the Motors Insurers’ Bureau just as it would if you were filing any other compensation claims for road accidents involving stolen vehicles.

 This guide will help explain a range of examples of stolen vehicle accident claims and the legal team at Accident Claims UK will be able to go through your stolen vehicle accident claim with you.

-If you have been one of the many people who have been caught up in road traffic accidents involving uninsured or stolen vehicles, then there are provisions in place to help you to claim the compensation you deserve.
+If you have been one of the many people who have been caught up in a road traffic accident involving uninsured or stolen vehicles, then there are provisions in place to help you to make a stolen vehicle accident claim for the compensation you deserve.
 Read on to find out more about stolen car accident claims.